prograd-org/lab-chocolate-dispenser/README.md

 ### Progression 1: MORE!
 MORE!
 MORE!

 Hundred chocolates?
 Not enough!
 We certainly need more.
-Create a function `addChocolates()` which takes `color, count` as arguments and adds them to the dispenser from the top.
+Create a function `addChocolates()` which takes `chocolates,color, count` as arguments and adds them to the dispenser from the top.

 ### Progression 2: LESS!
 LESS!
 LESS!

 We have added too many chocolates and the machine has started to malfunction.
-Create a function `removeChocolates()` that takes `number` as an argument and _returns an array of chocolates_ that have been removed from the top.
+Create a function `removeChocolates()` that takes `number,chocolates` as an argument and _returns an array of chocolates_ that have been removed from the top.

 ### Progression 3: One is not enough!

 Cait can't have just one chocolate a day.
 So our next task would be to create a function `dispenseChocolates()` that dispenses chocolate at her will.
-It takes `number` as an argument and _returns an array of chocolates_ from the bottom.
+It takes `number,chocolates` as an argument and _returns an array of chocolates_ from the bottom.

 ### Progression 4: My favourite color is...

 Cait is annoyed with all the green chocolates she's been getting.
 Time to change things up a bit.
-Create a function `dispenseChocolatesOfColor()` which takes `number, color` as arugments and _return an array of chocolates_ from the bottom of the given color.
+Create a function `dispenseChocolatesOfColor()` which takes `chocolates,number, color` as arugments and _return an array of chocolates_ from the bottom of the given color.

 ### Progression 5: LED my chocos!